zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 #### Light Intensity and Efficiency Factors

-Neither the electric field nor the magnetic field can be measured directly \[[8](#references) (ch.
+Since the frequencies of the electromagnetic radiation associated with visible light are so high, it is practically impossible to measure the instantaneous values of the electromagnetic field \[[8](#references) (ch.
 7)\].
-Therefore, practical applications of light scattering are concerned with the rate of the flow of electromagnetic energy, which is connected to light intensity via the optical theorem.
+For this reason, typical applications of light scattering are concerned with the rate of the flow of electromagnetic energy, which is connected to light intensity via the optical theorem.

 Suppose that the host medium is non-absorbing and non-magnetic.
 Then \\(\kappa = 0, \mu = \mu_0, k\\) is real, and the intensity of the scattered light is given by Equation 16.15: